sebastian-lapuschkin-sideprojects/raspberrypi/nextcloudpi.md

 **CONTINUE HERE**

+**NOTE** in case the trashbin of the installed nextcloud instance does not show any content or produces errors, [this might be the solution and worked for me](https://help.nextcloud.com/t/problem-with-deleted-files/64978/3).

 **NOTE** above tutorial worked in the first setup, never finished "activating" in follow-up attempts.
 I had, after installation, to remove dnsmasq and dnsmasq-base, use the ncp-config too to completely wipe nextcloud and reinstall, then nc-init from inside the tool, set trusted domains and move the datafolder to the external disk. this worked. and do not use the god damn nextcloud wizard.